tten5/F1ResultsApp/README.md

 - Documentation is provided at `http://localhost:8000/api-docs/`
     - Developer can get all APIs of the app as well as each API request and response format
     - Also allow to quickly test each API during development
-- Teams with different names are treated as different team
+- Teams with different names are treated as different teams
 - Data models are described in `server/src/models`
 - Data is from 2014 to 28-June-2023

-- In overall the API allow to search by 4 categories:
+- In overall the APIs allow to search by 4 categories:
     - By year
     - By driver
     - By team